FREQUENTLY ASKED QUESTIONS

-Depending on work load, ukuleles generally take from 8 to 12 weeks.
+Once the build has commenced, ukuleles generally take 6-8 weeks.
 Guitars will take 3 to 4 weeks longer.
 This may increase if specific tonewoods need to be sourced from overseas ( Hawaiian Koa for instance), or if custom inlays are requested.
 Also, high gloss finishes take a couple of weeks longer than satin finishes, as a result of increased curing time.

 An estimated completion date will be given once the build commences.

 Generally, wood grading defines how visually aesthetic the timber is.

 Musical wood is usually graded from A grade (1A), to Master grade (5A) dependent on how much figuring, sometimes called curl or fiddleback, is evident in the wood grain.